 Refrigerant Leak Detection and Repair

-Depending on the accessibility of the leak, whether or not a leak test is required, and what actually needs to be repaired, a normal refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
-If you’re not confident, feel free to ask your air conditioner repair technician to walk you through the process and explain their findings.
+Depending on where the leak is, whether or not a leak test is required, and what actually requires repair, a normal refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on how accessible the leak is for the technician.
+If you’re not confident, always ask your air conditioner repair technician to walk you through the process and explain their findings.

 AC Circuit Board Replacement

-Sometimes the culprit may be beyond the AC equipment itself and the circuit board may need to be replaced.
-Depending on your AC make and model, a new circuit board for your equipment could cost anywhere from $450 to $1300.
+Sometimes the culprit may be beyond the air conditioner itself and the circuit board may need to be replaced.
+Depending on your AC make and model, a new circuit board for your equipment could run anywhere from $450 to $1300.

-If you’re looking to replace your home’s thermostat, a smart wifi thermostat will usually cost more than a standard thermostat.
-Depending on the type of thermostat you choose, you’re looking at anywhere between $200 and $550 to install a new one.
-Thanksfully, the latest thermostats may pay back their investment in energy management savings, depending on if they are programmed accordingly.
+If you’re looking to replace your home’s thermostat, a smart wifi thermostat will usually cost more than a traditional thermostat.
+Depending on which style of thermostat you go with, you’re looking at anywhere between $200 and $550 to have a new on installed.
+Thanksfully, the newer thermostats may pay back their cost in energy management savings, depending on if they are programmed accordingly.

 Capacitor or Contactor Replacement

-If your A/C system is still only a few years old or you choose to repair your older system instead of investing in an energy-efficient air conditioning upgrade, a capacitor will probably cost $250 to $350 and a contactor can be priced a little lower, ranging from $150 - $350.
+If your A/C system is still only a few years old or you choose to repair your older equipment instead of purchasing an energy-efficient AC upgrade, a capacitor will probably cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
 These repairs are two of the most standard for your air conditioning system.

 AC Fan Motor Replacement

-Again, it’s always important to consider the pros and cons of choosing to repair your current AC system versus investing in an upgraded, more energy-efficient air conditioner.
-If replacing your AC’s fan motor is the better decision for you, a fan motor replacement might be between $500 and $1200.
+Again, it’s always responsible to consider the pros and cons of choosing to repair your current AC system versus purchasing an upgraded, more energy-efficient air conditioner.
+If replacing your AC’s fan motor is the better decision for you, a fan motor replacement might run you between $500 and $1200.

 NOTE: Part repair under warranty

-A common confusion is that if a part replacement is required, that it is covered by the manufacturer’s equipment warranty; however, there are many additional costs that may not be covered through the warranty that will be your responsibility.
-Even with standard repairs, such as a capacitor replacement, the HVAC contractor still has to process this warranty through the manufacturer so they can get the credit on the part.
-Also, all manufacturers require the contractor to hold the part for two to four months and may ask the contractor return the malfunctioned part at the contractor’s cost.
-Bigger repairs, such as a compressor, also require this process but those types of repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered by the Original Equipment Manufacturer warranty.
+A common confusion is that if a part replacement is required, that it is covered by the manufacturer’s equipment warranty; however, there are many additional costs that may not be covered through the warranty that you will be required to pay for out-of-pocket.
+Even with standard repairs, like a capacitor replacement, the HVAC contractor still has to process the warranty through the manufacturer so they can get the credit on the part.
+Also, all manufacturers demand the contractor to hold the part for 60-120 days and may ask the contractor return the malfunctioned part at the contractor’s cost.
+Bigger repairs, such as a compressor, also require this process but these larger repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered under the Original Equipment Manufacturer warranty.
 If you don’t have a labor warranty you will continue have to pay out-of-pocket for the technician’s labor.

-If you want to find out more or ever need expert air conditioner repair, call Stevenson Service Experts Heating & Air Conditioning 24/7/365.
+If you want to find out more or ever need expert air conditioner repair, call Stevenson Service Experts 24/7/365.